lessthanoptimal/BoofCPP/readme.md

 * Array length's are unsigned 32-bit integerss (uint32_t)
   * Justification: Simplifies precondition checks, e.g. impossible to pass in a negative number
 * Templates
-  * Justification: Despite all of it's flaws, C++ templates are easier to maintain than autogenerating code.
+  * Justification: Despite all of its flaws, C++ templates are easier to maintain than autogenerating code.
 * Bloated Unit Tests:
   * Justification: Java reflections make iterating through functions and data types much easier and more concise